-The Board believes that separate Chairman of the Board ("Chairman") and CEO positions provides strong leadership for our Company.
-By separating these positions, our CEO is able to focus on managing the Company's daily operations and our Chairman can devote his time and attention to matters of Board oversight and governance.
+The Board believes that separate Board Chair and CEO positions provide strong leadership for our Company.
+By separating these positions, our CEO is able to focus on managing the Company's daily operations and our Board Chair can devote his time and attention to matters of Board oversight and governance.

-The Corporate Governance Principles require an independent director to serve as lead director if the Chairman is not an independent director.
-As the Chairman is currently an independent director Board does not have a separate lead independent director.
+The Corporate Governance Principles provide that if the Board Chair is not an independent director, the Board will appoint an independent director to serve as lead director.
+As the Board Chair is currently an independent director, the Board does not have a separate lead independent director.

-All our committee members and our Chairman are independent.
+All of our committee members and our committee chairs are independent.

-The Nominating and Corporate Governance Committee and the Board periodically review and consider this leadership structure to ensure it remains appropriate for MYR Group.
+The NESG Committee and the Board periodically review and consider this leadership structure to confirm it remains appropriate for MYR Group.